floorford/bootcamp--week-09--react/scripts/03-state/README.md

 - Explain that there's one for every event: check out the react docs for a full list
 - Using plain old DOM under the hood
-- Even removes listners from components which are no longer visible
+- Even removes listeners from components which are no longer visible
 - Can only add to HTML, not React components (where it would be a prop)

 ## Class Components [10 mins]
 - Don't want inline event handlers, gets super messy if you have any remotely complicated functionality
 - Can use class methods
 - Go through stateless -> class component transform
-	- Import Component from React, extend from it
+	- Import Component constructor from React, extend from it
+	- Extending = copy + add functionality
 	- Creates a JS class with the same name as the function you’re replacing
 	- Needs a render method which holds the return
 	- Returns the exact JSX that the function version